 The main characteristics of the national practices are presented herein.
-The information is organised on the same lines as the methodological data for 2003 in The European Union labour force survey: main characteristics of the national surveys.
+The information is organised on the same lines as the methodological data for 2004 in The European Union labour force survey: main characteristics of the national surveys 2004.
 This will enable users to evaluate the degree of comparability achieved.
-Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report.
+Tables 1 to 3 at the end of the report provide summary information for some of the characteristics described in the report, while table 4 provides information on how the reference weeks are distributed over the year.